xwu/xwu-swift-numerics/floating-point-part-3.md

 Earlier, [nuances about the use of integer literals](integers-part-1.md#integer-literals) were discussed that apply equally when they are used to express floating-point values.
-Two issues are salient for our purposes here:
+One issue is especially salient for our purposes here:

-1. Recall that integer literals do not support signed zero (in other words, `-0 as Float` evaluates to positive zero).
+Recall that integer literals do not support signed zero (in other words, `-0 as Float` evaluates to positive zero).
 Either use parentheses, as in `-(0 as Float)`, or use a __float literal__ as discussed below, to obtain the desired value.

-1. Recall that using a converting initializer with an integer literal argument, such as `Double(42)`, is not recommended until implementation of [SE-0213][ref 3-2] because it first coerces the literal value to type `IntegerLiteralType` and then converts that value to type `Double`.
-This is to be contrasted with using a __type coercion__ operator, such as `42 as Double`, where the literal value is directly coerced to type `Double`.

 ## Float literals